 - Encourage your child to figure out answers to real-life situations: “We have one can of tuna and we need five.
 How many more do we need to buy?”

 - Ask questions that involve equal sharing.
 For example, “Seven children share 49 baseball cards.
 How many cards does each child get?”

 - Help your child look up the population and land area of the state and city in which you live and compare these facts with those of other states and cities

 - Visit the website for the U.S. Census Bureau and have your child write down three interesting pieces of information that they learned

-- Encourage your child to count and recognize patterns and color in the environment by discussing what they see:
+- Encourage your child to count and recognize patterns in the environment by discussing what they see: